sachingiri01/Inreal/README.md

 Inreal is a sleek, modern task management application built with **Next.js 14**, offering a responsive UI, task tracking, and update features with smooth integration using REST APIs. live link :
 ---
+## Use
+-Home Page
+-Click On Task To veiw More
+-Two Option either delete or edit
+-if clicked on edit -task data is fetched automatically and filled in the form -if delete clicked task deleted
+-add task button on home page to add more task

 ## 🚀 Features